ulyssa/iamb.chat/src/messages/README.md

 > `^V^J`.
 You can also use the `O` and `o` keys to insert a blank line before
 > or after the current line respectively.

+From within the message bar, you can complete Matrix usernames, room aliases and identifiers, and Emoji shortcodes (e.g., `:heart:`) by using `^N` and `^P` to start cycling forwards or backwards through the list of possible completions.

 The `:upload` command allows you to specify a file to send to the currently focused room: